Sandra Steingraber: Living Downstream

 In her 1997 book, Living Downstream, Steingraber blends anecdotes and descriptions of industrial and agricultural pollution with data from scientific and medical literature to assess the relationship between environmental factors and cancer.
 Steingraber criticizes the imbalance between funding devoted to studies of genetic predisposition to cancer versus studies of environmental contributions.
 The book claims that while we can do little to change our genetic inheritance, much can be done to reduce human exposure to environmental carcinogens.

 Her work Living Downstream: An Ecologist Looks at Cancer and the Environment, reflects the ideals that Rachel Carson expressed in her seminal book, Silent Spring.
-Carson discusses a woman with bladder cancer and investigates research how and why cancer is linked to the environment.
+Carson discusses a woman with bladder cancer and investigates research on how and why cancer is linked to the environment.
 Steingraber stresses issues such as how chemical pesticides find their way into human bodies.
 She states, "in 1996 a study investigated six-fold excess of bladder cancer among workers exposed years before to o-toluidine and aniline in the rubber chemicals department of a manufacturing plant in upstate New York.
 Levels of these contaminants are now well within their legal workplace limits and yet blood and urine samples collected from current employees were found to contain substantial numbers of DNA adducts and detectable levels of o-toluidine and aniline."

 "To the 89 percent of Illinois that is farmland, an estimated 54 million pounds of synthetic pesticides are applied each year.
 Introduced into Illinois at the end of World War II, these chemical poisons quietly familiarized themselves with the landscape.
 In 1950, less than 10 percent of cornfields were sprayed with pesticides.
 In 1993, 99 percent were chemically treated," (page 5).

 Living Downstream is the basis for a documentary by The People's Picture Company that chronicles Steingraber's struggles as a cancer survivor and her contributions as an ecologist and cancer prevention activist.

 On March 18, 2013, Steingraber was arrested along with nine other protesters for blocking the entrance to the Inergy natural gas facility near Ithaca to protest "the industrialization of the Finger Lakes."
 After refusing to pay a fine, Steingraber and two other members of the "Seneca Lake 12" received 15-day sentences.
 Steingraber served 10 days in the Chemung County jail in the city of Elmira before her release.

 On October 29, 2014, while participating in the civil disobedience campaign, called We Are Seneca Lake, Steingraber was arrested again with nine other protestors at the gates of Crestwood Midstream (formerly Inergy) for trespassing and blocking a chemical truck, which resulted in an additional charge of disorderly conduct.
 On November 19, in the Town of Reading Court, she was sentenced to 15-days in jail after refusing to pay her fine.
 She served 8-days in the Chemung County jail and was released.
 Steingraber detailed her experience in an Ecowatch article, "Why I am in Jail."

 Unfractured

-Dr. Steingraber was the subject of the 2018 documentary, Unfractured.
+Steingraber was the subject of the 2018 documentary, Unfractured.